WheteThunger/VehicleDecayProtection/README.md

 ## No-Plugin Alternative

 Vehicle decay is already somewhat configurable in the vanilla game using the following server variables.

-- `minicopter.outsidedecayminutes` -- Affects Minicopters and Scrap Transport Helicopters
+Minicopters and Scrap Transport Helicopters:
-- `modularcar.outsidedecayminutes` -- Affects Modular Cars
+- `minicopter.insidedecayminutes`
+- `minicopter.outsidedecayminutes`

-- `motorrowboat.outsidedecayminutes` -- Affects Row Boats, RHIBs, and Kayaks
+Row Boats, RHIBs, and Kayaks:
-- `hotairballoon.outsidedecayminutes` -- Affects Hot Air Balloons
+- `motorrowboat.outsidedecayminutes`
+- `motorrowboat.deepwaterdecayminutes`

+Duo and Solo Submarines:
+- `basesubmarine.deepwaterdecayminutes`
+- `basesubmarine.outsidedecayminutes`

+Other:
-- `baseridableanimal.decayminutes` -- Affects Ridable Horses
+- `baseridableanimal.decayminutes`
+- `hotairballoon.outsidedecayminutes`
+- `modularcar.outsidedecayminutes`

 If you want to simply disable decay for vehicles, then you can just set these to really high (i.e., `1000000`) and you don't need a plugin.

-Most vehicles also have an internal multiplier (usually `0.1`) that reduces decay damage while inside a building (i.e., under a roof).
+Some vehicles also have an internal multiplier that reduces decay damage while inside a building.
+- Horses: 1/2 decay damage while under a roof
+- Modular Cars: 1/10 decay damage while under a roof
+- All Boats and Submarines: no decay damage while under a roof, if also in shallow water
+- Hot Air Balloons: no decay damage while under a roof

 If you want to selectively reduce or nullify decay damage only for vehicles that are near a tool cupboard, for vehicles that have recently been used, or for vehicles owned by privileged players, then this plugin is for you.